Best Text-to-Speech Chrome Extensions in 2026

 The Six Best TTS Chrome Extensions

-1. Alexandria: Best Free TTS Extension with Word Highlighting
+1. Alexandria: Best Free Text-to-Speech Chrome Extension

-Alexandria is a Chrome extension that reads any web page or PDF aloud while highlighting each individual word in sync with the audio.
+Alexandria is a Chrome extension that reads any web page aloud while highlighting each individual word in sync with the audio.
 It uses premium neural voices, producing natural-sounding speech that holds up across 30-60 minute reading sessions without the fatigue that older synthetic voices cause.

 The free tier includes the full feature set: speed control from 0.5x to 5x, word-by-word highlighting, autoscroll, and keyboard shortcuts.
 Sign-up is free and takes under a minute.
 No credit card needed.

-Alexandria adds a play button directly to Gmail emails, which is the most useful TTS-on-email integration of any extension we tested.
+Alexandria adds a play button directly to Gmail emails, which is the most useful TTS-on-email integration of any extension I tested.
 It also handles Wikipedia, news sites, and most academic journal HTML pages without requiring text selection or copy-pasting.

 The autoscroll feature keeps the currently highlighted sentence visible on screen as audio progresses.
 This matters on long articles where you would otherwise lose your place.